-Tamil Nadu anti-corruption cops raid ED office after arresting agency’s officer in bribery case
+Tamil Nadu anti-corruption police raid ED office after arresting agency’s officer in bribery case

-The central agency official was arrested in Dindigul on Friday for allegedly accepting a bribe of Rs 20 lakh.
+The Enforcement Directorate official was arrested in Dindigul on Friday for allegedly accepting a bribe of Rs 20 lakh.

-The Tamil Nadu Directorate of Vigilance and Anti-Corruption officials on Friday conducted searches at the Enforcement Directorate’s Madurai office, PTI reported.
+Tamil Nadu Directorate of Vigilance and Anti-Corruption officials on Friday conducted searches at the Enforcement Directorate’s Madurai office, PTI reported.

-The searches were conducted in connection with the arrest of a senior officer of the Enforcement Directorate identified as Ankit Tiwari.
-He was arrested in Dindigul district earlier on Friday for allegedly accepting a Rs 20 lakh bribe from an individual.
+The operation was carried out after the arrest of a senior officer of the Enforcement Directorate identified as Ankit Tiwari.
+He had been detained in Dindigul district earlier on Friday for allegedly accepting a Rs 20 lakh bribe from an individual.

 The arrest was made by the Madurai branch of the state police’s Directorate of Vigilance and Anti-Corruption on the Dindigul-Madurai highway shortly after he allegedly received the bribe.